 Arc Studio is desktop-first with a mobile companion.
 Arqo is the same editor on iOS, Android, Windows, and the web.
 Phone is not a viewer — it is the editor.

 Character index, location index, the through-line — surfaced when you ask, hidden when you don't.
-Iv does not autocomplete your dialogue.
+Arqo Assist does not autocomplete your dialogue.

-Two scripts, full editor, full FDX export, no nag.
-Pro at $9.99 launch (was $11) if you grow into it.
+Two scripts, full editor, your FDX out via Account → Export everything, no nag.
+Pro at $9/mo — per-script export from the editor, lossless round-trip — if you grow into it.

 In Arc Studio: File → Export → Final Draft (.fdx).
 Pick "Final Draft 12" format if asked.